Wheon

 Encryption is one way to protect your data from “bad actors,” and backups are another way to make sure you retain control over your data.
 If you do fall victim to a cyber attack, data breach or server crash, you’ll be able to bounce back quicker and recover lost or corrupted data.
 The same goes if you or your employees have devices stolen from you.

-Aim to keep two backups: one on an external hard drive or flash drive, and another on a cloud storage system, like Google Drive.
+Aim to keep two backups: one on an external hard drive or flash drive, and another on a cloud storage system, like Google Drive or Grafana demo.

 Backing up on a regular basis is a good cybersecurity practice; but it’s not enough on its own.
 It doesn’t stop unauthorised people from accessing your information, so use backups in combination with the other strategies on this list.